zkemail/zk-email-verify/README.md

 npx tsc --moduleResolution node --target esnext src/scripts/generate_input.ts
 ```

 which will autowrite input\_<circuitName>.json to the inputs folder.
+If it doesn't work, replace the last year with `npx tsx src/scripts/generate_input.ts` instead.

 To do the steps in https://github.com/iden3/snarkjs#7-prepare-phase-2 automatically, do